almirpcc1/QuickRedirect/replit.md

-# Domain Redirector Application
+# CPF Redirector Application

 ## Overview

-This is a full-stack web application for configuring domain redirects.
-It provides a simple UI to set up domains for redirection with customizable delays and auto-redirect options.
-The application uses a React frontend with TypeScript, an Express backend, and Drizzle ORM for database operations.
+This is a specialized web application that captures CPF numbers from URL slugs and instantly redirects users to the Brazilian Federal Revenue Service (Receita Federal) website.
+The application provides seamless redirection functionality for accessing government services with CPF validation.

 ## User Preferences